Look Up Free Cuyahoga County Public Records on Anyone

 There are other avenues that citizens can use to find criminal records:

-Cuyahoga residents who are looking to find criminal records should contact the Cuyahoga County Clerk of Courts.
-Criminal records can be sought from the clerk of court by electronic means using the Cuyahoga County Criminal Records Search Tool where a search for criminal records can be done either by:
+Criminal records can be sought from the clerk of court by electronic means using the Cuyahoga County Criminal Records Search Tool where a search for criminal records can be done either by case or name.

 A screenshot of the search tool provided by the Cuyahoga County Clerk of Courts can be used to find criminal documentation either by case or name.